 Chodzko has been included in many British Council curated international exhibitions of British Art, from General Release (1995) at the Venice Biennale, to Micro/Macro: British Art 1996-2002,(2003), Mucsarnok Kunsthalle, Budapest, Breaking Step (2007), Museum of Contemporary Art in Belgrade and Private Utopia (2014), Japan.

-In 2002 he received awards from the Paul Hamlyn Foundation and the Foundation for Contemporary Art, New York, and in 2007 was awarded an AHRC Research Fellowship in the Film Department at the University of Kent, Canterbury.
+In 2002 he received awards from the Paul Hamlyn Foundation and the Foundation for Contemporary Arts, New York, and in 2007 was awarded an AHRC Practice -Led Research Fellowship in the Film Department at the University of Kent, Canterbury.
 In 2015 Chodzko was shortlisted for the Jarman Awards.
 In 2016 he received a DACS Art360 Award.
-In 2023, he was awarded both a British Council Connections Through Culture Grant to create a project focused on collective dreaming in Malaysia, and in the same year an Arts Council National Lottery Project Grant for a project evolving from a community’s collective dream descriptions, translating them via Artificial Intelligence into animations.
+In 2023, he was awarded a British Council Connections Through Culture Grant to create a project focused on collective dreaming in Malaysia, an Arts Council National Lottery Project Grant for a project evolving from a community’s collective dream descriptions, translating them via Artificial Intelligence into animations, and a fully funded Practice-Led PhD from the School of Arts at Leeds Beckett University to extend the research for this project.

 Chodzko’s work is in the collections of the Tate, The British Council, The British Film Institute, The Arts Council, APT, Auckland City Art Gallery, Contemporary Art Society Collection, The Creative Foundation, Frac Occitanie Montpellier, GAM – Galleria d’Arte Moderna, Turin, Grizedale Arts, MAMBo – Museo d’Arte Moderna di Bologna, Plains Arts Museum, North Dakota, USA, Saatchi Collection, South London Gallery, Towner Gallery Eastbourne, Wellcome Collection and international private collections.

-He has lectured and taught at numerous Higher and Further Education institutions internationally including, in the UK; Central Saint Martins, Chelsea College of Arts, Slade School of Fine Art, Goldsmiths University of London, University for the Creative Arts, Sheffield Hallam University, Open School East and Ruskin College, Oxford.
+He has lectured and taught on BA and MA’s at numerous Higher and Further Education institutions internationally including, in the UK; Central Saint Martins, Chelsea College of Arts, Slade School of Fine Art, Goldsmiths University of London, University for the Creative Arts, Sheffield Hallam University, Open School East, and Ruskin College, Oxford.
 In the US: Carnegie Mellon University, Rutgers University.
 In Canada: Banff Centre.
-Chodzko is part of Double Agents, a Research group based at Central Saint Martins College of Art.
+Chodzko was part of the Faculty of Fine Arts for the British School at Rome.
 He was Senior Lecturer in Fine Art at the University of Kent from 2014-2018.

 Adam Chodzko’s selected moving image work is archived on Vimeo.